Tetlow Legal is operational and continuing to assist our clients, please read this notice.

 Any Shareholders Agreement will need to be customised to meet your individual needs – be it for a company, partnership or unit trust.

-If you have any questions about how you can make a Shareholders Agreement work for you, speak to Brian, Emma or Anthony by calling (02) 6140 3263 or emailing [email protected].
+If you have any questions about how you can make a Shareholders Agreement work for you, contact Tetlow Legal on (02) 6140 3263 or email [email protected].